MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-exchange-mailbox-items-by-using-ews-in-exchange.md

 The server responds to the **CreateItem** request with a [CreateItemResponse](http://msdn.microsoft.com/library/742a46a0-2475-45a0-b44f-90639a3f5a43%28Office.15%29.aspx) message that includes a [ResponseCode](http://msdn.microsoft.com/en-us/library/aa580757%28v=exchg.150%29.aspx) value of **NoError**, which indicates that the email was created successfully, and the [ItemId](http://msdn.microsoft.com/library/3350b597-57a0-4961-8f44-8624946719b4%28Office.15%29.aspx) of the newly created message.

-To learn how to create a meeting or appointment item by using EWS, see [How to: Create appointments and meetings by using EWS in Exchange 2013](how-to-create-appointments-and-meetings-by-using-ews-in-exchange-2013.md).
+To learn how to create a meeting or appointment item by using EWS, see [Create appointments and meetings by using EWS in Exchange 2013](how-to-create-appointments-and-meetings-by-using-ews-in-exchange-2013.md).

 ## Get an item by using the EWS Managed API
 <a name="bk_getewsma"> </a>